Operation Ratweek (1944)

-Operation Ratweek was a series of coordinated attacks on the Axis forces' communication lines in the Balkans during the World War II.
+Operation Ratweek was a series of coordinated attacks on the Axis forces' communication lines in the Balkans during World War II.
 Launched on 1 September 1944. the attack was led by the combined operations units of the Yugoslav Partisans, Land Forces Adriatic, the heavy bombers of the U.S. 15th Air Force and the light and medium bombers of the Balkan Air Force.

 The attacks paralysed movement of the German forces.
 In his memoir Eastern Approaches, Fitzroy Maclean claims this was his idea.

 Background

 In the summer of 1944, Allied commanders realised that the German offensive in the Balkans was slackening, and that they may cut their losses and withdraw to a more easily tenable defence line in the north, abandoning the region altogether.
 At this time, two German Army Groups (E and F) consisting of 18 divisions and around 50 additional battalions were spread across Greece, Albania and Yugoslavia.
 It became obvious that this would prolong the war in central and western Europe as the German troops got reinforcements.
 Their withdrawal had to be prevented or disrupted.
 While some troops on the move were already harassed by air attacks and Partisan demolitions, this needed to be done in a more effective and systematic manner rather than ad-hoc.
 Brigadier Fitzroy Maclean, Allied representative at Yugoslav Partisans HQ at Vis, and the commander of the Maclean Mission, came up with a plan: